Bluh7/Text2Anki/README.md

 ﻿# Text2Anki
-AI-powered web app that processes big texts into ready-to-import Anki flashcards.
+AI-powered web app that converts text into Anki flashcards, ready for quick import and efficient study

-## Introduction
+## 🃏 Introduction
 Text2Anki is an AI-powered web application designed to help users convert large texts into Anki flashcards.
 This app uses [DeepSeek](https://www.deepseek.com) to identify key information and generate flashcards that can be easily imported into [Anki](https://apps.ankiweb.net), a popular spaced repetition software.

-## Screenshot
+## 📸 Screenshot
 ![demo](https://i.imgur.com/YmcZH75.png)

-## Features
+## 🚀 Features
 - **DeepSeek text processing**: Utilizes the [DeepSeek](https://www.deepseek.com) natural language processing to extract key information and generate flashcards.
 - **Web interface**: An web interface for ease of use.
 - **Preview flashcards**: Allows users to preview the generated flashcards before exporting.
 - **Support for multiple languages**: Can process texts in various languages.
 - **Seamless Anki integration**: Directly exports flashcards in a CSV format compatible with [Anki](https://apps.ankiweb.net).

-## Installation
+## 🔧 Installation
 To set up Text2Anki locally, follow these steps:

 1. **Clone the repository**: